Imperal Docs

 id_projection

-Declares which Pydantic params field carries the resolved target ID when this function runs as a chain step.
+Declares which Pydantic params field carries the resolved target ID when Webbee later calls this tool.

 Prop